ISC-Project-Phoenix/design/software/ros/hybrid_pp.md

 By the power of physics 1, we can determine the max speed for a turn with:
 `v = sqrt(static_friction * gravity * turn_radius)`
 For this, we will need to calculate the static friction of our tires.
+After consulting combustion, a value of 1 should be accurate.